googleforgames/open-match/README.md

 ### Generate Matches!

-The in a real setup, a game backend (Director / DGS etc.) will request Open Match for mathes.
-For demo purposes, this is simulated by a backend client that requests Open Match to continuously list matches till it runs out of players.
+In a real setup, a game backend (Director / DGS etc.) will request matches from Open Match.
+For demo purposes, this is simulated by a backend client that requests Open Match to continuously list matches until it runs out of players.

 ```bash
 kubectl run om-backendclient --rm --restart=Never --image-pull-policy=Always -i --tty --image=gcr.io/open-match-public-images/openmatch-backendclient:0.5.0-rc.2 --namespace=open-match